at-fe-rd/b-scss-structure/README.md

 Rules
 ------
   * In case add more file please import correctly directory
-  * Avoid code too many levels
+  * Avoid nesting too many levels
   * Break files out into small modules
   * Avoid using many `!important`, except file `_state.scss`
   * Put media queries to the end of each file